 This project is not only fun to do alone, but is even better when you are sharing the experience with others!
 Whether it's a family painting party with your kids, or hosting a girls night to allow everyone to create their own spooky work of art, this project allows you to connect with your loved ones and make memories.

-My girlfriends and I had the best time getting together and creating our own ghost paintings, not to mention an excuse to make a whole bunch of festive food! :)
+My friends and I had the best time getting together and creating our own ghost paintings, not to mention an excuse to make a whole bunch of festive food! :)

 If you're interested in the FULL step by step lesson, you can download it here!